michalmonday/Hardware-keyloggers/SMS based keylogger/README.md

 ![image-wiring](https://i.imgur.com/Zm0vHTz.png)

 # Overview
-Comparing to the original [KEYVILBOARD](https://github.com/RedBulletTooling/KEYVILBOARD) it has the following differences:
+Comparing to the original [KEYVILBOARD](https://github.com/RedBulletTooling/KEYVILBOARD) it had the following differences:
 -Arduino Pro Micro 5V used instead of Teensy
 -passing of raw HID reports instead of reinterpretting the keys before sending them to PC which solves multiple issues like:
 - key combinations not working